Kigeli IV Rwabugiri: Last True Rwabugiri

 After Kigeli IV died, his son Rutalindwa was declared king.
-The new mwami's queen mother, however, was not his biological mother but was another wife of Kigeli IV; Kanjogera of the Bega clan.
+The new monarch's queen mother, however, was not his biological mother but was another wife of Kigeli IV; Kanjogera of the Bega clan.
 Rutalindwa's birth mother was from a politically weak clan, the Abakono.
-The Nyiginya Clan, to which the old and new mwami belonged, was also weak at this particular time because Kigeli IV had killed chiefs from this lineage of clans who had showed too much independence.
+The Nyiginya Clan, to which the old and new mwami belonged, was also weak at this particular time because Kigeli IV had killed chiefs from this lineage of clans who had shown too much independence.
 As such, the Bega clan was in a unique position after the death of Kigeli IV to change the status quo and assume power.
-Together with her brother Kabare, chief of the Bega clan, Kanjogera carried out a coup d'état at Rucunshu where Rutalindwa was killed and Kanjogera's own son, Musinga, was named mwami under the name Yuhi V Musinga.
+Together with her brother Kabare, chief of the Bega clan, Kanjogera carried out a coup d'état at Rucunshu where Rutalindwa was killed and Kanjogera's own son, Musinga, was named king under the name Yuhi V Musinga.
 Kanjogera and her brother were effectively in charge at his point, as Musinga was still too young to rule.
-The two continued to purge the Nyinga who had survived Kigeli IV's purge, as to avoid the possibility that they would return to power.
+The two continued to purge the Nyiginya who had survived Kigeli IV's purge, as to avoid the possibility that they would return to power.
 It was under this conflict that German colonialists began to exercise control over the Mwami by supporting their royal forces.